Jeff Olson (musician): Other projects

 In addition to Olson's work with Trouble and Retro Grave, he played drums on the debut Supershine album (the band formed by Doug Pinnick and Trouble guitarist Bruce Franklin).
 Olson also played drums on Trouble guitarist Rick Wartell's Wet Animal debut album and was involved in pre-production work and recorded percussion for Canticle of the Plains by Rich Mullins.

 In 2001, he started his own label, Upland Recording, which released two albums in its first year.
 One was a children's album, Children's Stories from Around the World, narrated by Marie Fraz.
 The other was a jazz and classical album, Music to Cook By, compiled from his previous theater work.

 On July 5, 2010, Olson premiered an Internet radio show, Heady Metal with Jeff Olson, via Metal Messiah Radio.
 The show features interviews with musicians from different metal genres across the board, comedic segments, and music news.
 Olson's first guest was Dave Chandler of Saint Vitus.

 In February 2012, Olson started a new band called The Skull with original Trouble vocalist Eric Wagner and former Trouble bassist Ron Holzner.
 On May 23, 2012, Olson announced his departure from the band stating he will "wait for a real Trouble reunion with original members or not play Trouble's music at all."

 On December 20, 2012, Olson announced that he will play Hammond organ on the forthcoming debut album from In-Graved, the new band led by former Pentagram and Place of Skulls guitarist Victor Griffin.
 Olson is also part of the In~Graved touring line up.

 In a press release on August 20, 2013, Olson announced that he had a change of heart and rejoined The Skull, saying "I want to rock again".
 Olson participated in The Skull's 2014 tour celebrating Trouble's 30th anniversary of their debut record, Psalm 9.

 On January 25, 2014, Allagash Brewing Company released a pilot beer called "Red Howes" brewed by Olson.
 The beer is an Imperial Stout brewed with cranberries and was named after his grandfather who built cranberry bogs in Massachusetts.
 On the release day, Olson performed an hour of live music at the brewery located in Portland, Maine.
 A CD was given out with each 750 ML purchase of "Red Howes" that consisted of Retro Grave music, Red Howes gospel music, and stories narrated by Howes.

 Personal life

 Olson married his personal manager, Leigh Rush, in a private ceremony on Saturday, October 25, 2008.
-Rush wore a traditional white dress while Olson donned a black tuxedo with his traditional Chuck Taylors.
-The couple currently resides in Kennebunk, Maine.